adeshpokhrel15/Hands-On-Machine-Learning/README.md

 <h4>Image of the Result</h4>
 <img src=https://res.cloudinary.com/adeshpokhrel/image/upload/v1621076062/1_v7nx5p.png> </img>
 This looks like a 5, and indeed that’s what the label tells us.

+# 2.Linear Regression Model
+Linear Regression Model makes prediction by simply computing a weighted sum of the input features plus a constant called the bias term.
+Here I have done the hourse price predication using the dataset for finding out price of house on different parameters.
+I did exploratory Data Analysis, split the training and testing data, Model Evaluation and Predictions.

+### Problem Statement
+Lets predict the house price for regions in the USA.
+The dataset is brought from kaggle, and used Linear Regressioon Model.
+I created a model which help me to estimate price of house to sell for.

+Dataset contains 7 columns and 5000 rows with CSV extension.
+The data contains the following columns :
+- 'Avg.
+Area Income': Avg.
+Income of householder of the city house is located in.
+- 'Avg.
+Area House Age': Avg.
+Age of Houses in same city.
+- 'Avg.
+Area Number of Rooms': Avg.
+Number of Rooms for Houses in same city.
+- 'Avg.
+Area Number of Bedrooms': Avg.
+Number of Bedrooms for Houses in same city.
+- 'Area Population': Population of city.
+- 'Price': Price that the house sold at.
+- 'Address': Address of the houses.